 Co-mingled (Single Stream) Recycling bins are available on every floor and there is a large skip bin located in the bulk waste collection area.
 Residents of UniHall are strongly encouraged to participate in actively recycling and helping towards the fight of reducing landfill.
-Information on what to recycle and how as well as other valuable resources can be found at www.recycleright.wa.gov.au or by downloading the Recycle Right App.
+Information on what to recycle and how as well as other valuable resources can be found here or by downloading the Recycle Right App.

-9.17 Sustainability
+9.16 Sustainability